Iginio Ugo Tarchetti: Life

-Tarchetti published his plagiarized translation of "The Mortal Immortal" (1833) by Mary Shelley as "The Elixir of Immortality", with small but significant changes but without attribution.
-He also appropriated foreign texts in the Gothic tradition, such as works by E. T. A. Hoffmann, Edgar Allan Poe and Theophile Gautier.
+Tarchetti published a plagiarized translation of "The Mortal Immortal" (1833) by Mary Shelley as "The Elixir of Immortality", with small but significant changes but without attribution.
 Lawrence Venuti, who discovered the antecedents of "Mortal Immortal" while translating Tarchetti's Fantastic Tales, considers his appropriation as serving the social agenda of Scapigliatura.
-Fantastic Tales was the first ever translation of Tarchetti into English.
+On the other hand J. D. Beresford's short story Fosca (1896) most probably borrowed from Tarchetti's homonymous novel of 1869.